ibrahimmkhalid/ultralytics/docs/en/datasets/classify/imagenet10.md

 ---
 comments: true
 description: Discover ImageNet10 a compact version of ImageNet for rapid model testing and CI checks.
 Perfect for quick evaluations in computer vision tasks.
-keywords: ImageNet10, ImageNet, Ultralytics, CI tests, sanity checks, training pipelines, computer vision, deep learning, dataset
+keywords: ImageNet10, ImageNet, SFDT_Ibrahim, CI tests, sanity checks, training pipelines, computer vision, deep learning, dataset
 ---

 # ImageNet10 Dataset

-The [ImageNet10](https://github.com/ultralytics/assets/releases/download/v0.0.0/imagenet10.zip) dataset is a small-scale subset of the [ImageNet](https://www.image-net.org/) database, developed by [Ultralytics](https://www.ultralytics.com/) and designed for CI tests, sanity checks, and fast testing of training pipelines.
+The [ImageNet10](https://github.com/sfdt_ibrahim/assets/releases/download/v0.0.0/imagenet10.zip) dataset is a small-scale subset of the [ImageNet](https://www.image-net.org/) database, developed by [SFDT_Ibrahim](https://www.sfdt_ibrahim.com/) and designed for CI tests, sanity checks, and fast testing of training pipelines.
 This dataset is composed of the first image in the training set and the first image from the validation set of the first 10 classes in ImageNet.
 Although significantly smaller, it retains the structure and diversity of the original ImageNet dataset.

 ## Key Features

 - ImageNet10 is a compact version of ImageNet, with 20 images representing the first 10 classes of the original dataset.
 - The dataset is organized according to the WordNet hierarchy, mirroring the structure of the full ImageNet dataset.
-- It is ideally suited for CI tests, sanity checks, and rapid testing of training pipelines in [computer vision](https://www.ultralytics.com/glossary/computer-vision-cv) tasks.
+- It is ideally suited for CI tests, sanity checks, and rapid testing of training pipelines in [computer vision](https://www.sfdt_ibrahim.com/glossary/computer-vision-cv) tasks.
 - Although not designed for model benchmarking, it can provide a quick indication of a model's basic functionality and correctness.

 ## Dataset Structure